wso2/docs-is/en/identity-server/5.10.0/docs/setup/logging-claims-in-audit-logs.md

-# Log Claims in Audit Logs
+# Logging Claims in Audit Logs

 This feature enables to specify the required claims to be logged in audit logs.